elnino9ykl/PASS/README.md

 For Validation (Most important files):

-[Unfolded Panoramas for Validation](https://pan.baidu.com/s/1lsd_CN9u4uSCp-KmE2pn9Q),
+[Unfolded Panoramas for Validation](https://pan.baidu.com/s/1lsd_CN9u4uSCp-KmE2pn9Q), (400 images)

 [Annonations](https://pan.baidu.com/s/1nhEM_leL_JNUB-PYeTgNRg), Code: kiol
-Please use the code to download the annotations.
+Please use the code to download the annotations (400 images).

 [Groundtruth](https://pan.baidu.com/s/1Y4Xp10J_fWrye_gLS3iyrA)

 There are 400 panoramas with annotations.
-Please use the annotations data for evaluation.
+Please use the Annotations data for evaluation.

 In total, there are 1050 panoramas.
 Complete Panoramas: